bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/01-Create-Append/README.md

 ## Acceptance Criteria

-* It's done when an ordered list containing four favorite foods is visible in the HTML below the text "My favorite foods are:"
+* It's done when an ordered list containing four favorite foods is visible in the HTML below the text "My favorite foods are:".

 * It's done when the ordered list has a background color of `#333333` and padding of `20px`.